-Multi-path routing suggestions for fault-tolerant streaming are applicable not only to Ad-Hoc or sensor networks, but also to mobile networks, where wireless content can be streamed to and from the user via multiple base stations; or to the public internet, where, if the physical routing cannot be accessed, path diversity can be still obtained in upper network or application layers.
+Multi-path routing suggestions for fault-tolerant streaming are applicable not only to ad-hoc or sensor networks, but also to mobile networks, where wireless content can be streamed to and from the user via multiple base stations; or to the public internet, where, if the physical routing cannot be accessed, path diversity can be still obtained in upper network or application layers.

 Spreading in IP networks (without having access to the physical routing) can be achieved transparently by splitting the flow at the source across VPN tunnel interfaces leading to several VPN gateways scattered across the network.
-Alternatively, path diversity can be also obtained by assigning to media gateways several IP interfaces connected to networks of different Internet Service Provider (ISP).
-More flexible method relies on overlay networks over public Internet using peer-to-peer relay nodes (see [Nguyen03] and [Guven04]).
-For example, the relay nodes of an ITSP shall simply forward the UDP packets without processing their content.
-Spreading of the flow from the end user to the relay nodes can be implemented at the closest Service Initiated Protocol (SIP) proxy server, in the firmware of a SIP phone or in the Network Address Translation (NAT) router of the user (dynamically translating the target IP address of the outgoing UDP packets to the IP addresses of intermediate media routers).
+Alternatively, path diversity can be also obtained by assigning to media gateways several IP interfaces connected to networks of different Internet Service Providers (ISP).
+A more flexible method relies on overlay networks over the public Internet using peer-to-peer relay nodes (see [Nguyen03] and [Guven04]).
+For example, the relay nodes of an ITSP may simply forward the UDP packets without processing their content.
+Spreading of the flow from the end user to the relay nodes can be implemented at the closest Service Initiated Protocol (SIP) proxy server, in the firmware of a SIP phone or in the Network Address Translation (NAT) router of the user.

-Modifying the physical routing by ISP requires the least overhead.
-Most of the UDP packets carry streaming media, and since capillary routing is good for any type of real-time or off-line media streaming, irrespectively to the specific media, an ISP can simply spread out the routing of the entire mix of UDP packets traversing its network.
+Modifying the physical routing by the ISP requires the least overhead.
+Most of the UDP packets carry streaming media, and since capillary routing is good for any type of real-time or off-line streaming media, an ISP can simply spread out the routing of the entire mix of UDP packets traversing its network.
 The ISP needs to properly balance at each router the outgoing traffic across its outgoing interfaces.
 Most IP routers, including all recent IOS releases of Cisco gateways, provide load balancing in static routing mode or in Enhanced Interior Gateway Routing Protocol (EIGRP) mode (used in the packet load balance mode instead of the typical session load balance mode).